emptymalei/deep-learning/dl/transformers/transformers.vanilla.md

 \end{align}
 $$

-which determines how the elements in the value tensor are mixed.
+which determines how the elements in the value tensor are mixed, $A_{ij}V_{jk}$.
+For identity $\mathbf A$, we do not mix the rows of $\mathbf V$.

-$$

-$$
+!!! note "Classifier"
+    The dot-product attention is like a classifier that outputs the usefulness of the elements in $\mathbf V$.
+After training, $\mathbf A$ should be able to make connections between the different input elements.

 ### Knowledge of Positions

 Positional information, or time order information for time series input, is encoded by a positional encoder that shifts the embeddings.

-!!! info "Formal Algorithms"

-    For a formal description of the transformer-relevant algorithms, please refer to Phuong & Hutter (2022)[@Phuong2022-im].

 [^illustrated_transformer]: Alammar J. The Illustrated Transformer.
 In: Jay Alammar [Internet].
 27 Jun 2018 [cited 14 Jun 2023].
 Available: http://jalammar.github.io/illustrated-transformer/